oseifrimpongg/airbnb-clone-project/README.md

 > This structure supports essential features like property listings, reservations, user feedback, and payment processing, and can be extended with availability calendars, messaging, and notifications.

+## Feature Breakdown

+The Airbnb Clone project is feature-driven, focusing on replicating core functionalities of a real-world booking platform.
+Below are the key features implemented and planned for the application:

+### 1. User Management
+Handles user registration, authentication, and role assignment (guest or host).
+This feature ensures that only authorised users can access or manage specific resources, forming the backbone of a secure, personalised experience.

+### 2. Property Management
+Enables hosts to list, update, and delete properties.
+Properties include details such as location, pricing, and descriptions.
+This feature allows the platform to manage listings effectively and gives hosts control over their offerings.

+### 3. Booking System
+Allows guests to book properties for specific dates and see availability in real-time.
+It includes check-in/check-out handling, booking validation, and total price calculation.
+This ensures a smooth, conflict-free reservation process.

+### 4. Review and Rating System
+Enables guests to leave feedback after their stay.
+Hosts and future guests can view ratings and comments, promoting transparency and trust within the platform.

+### 5. Payment Processing
+Handles transaction recording for bookings.
+Although integration with real payment gateways is optional at this stage, the system captures payment status, method, and amount for each booking, simulating real-world financial flows.

+### 6. API Development (REST & GraphQL)
+Exposes core functionality through secure APIs, allowing external services and frontend clients to interact with the platform.
+GraphQL is used for flexible queries, while REST supports standardised resource access.

+### 7. API Security
+Implements best practices such as authentication tokens, rate limiting, and data validation to protect user data and prevent misuse of the system.
+This is critical for maintaining trust and system integrity.

+### 8. CI/CD Pipeline Integration
+Automates the building, testing, and deployment of the application using GitHub Actions and Docker.
+This ensures code quality and accelerates development through continuous feedback and faster release cycles.

+---

+> These features not only reflect common use cases in booking platforms but also demonstrate the integration of software engineering principles like scalability, modularity, and maintainability.